szepeviktor/w3-total-cache-fixed/ISSUE_TEMPLATE.md

-_Thank you for reporting an issue!_
+Thank you for reporting an issue!

-_Please make sure you describe the issue and your use case._
+Please make sure you describe the issue and your use case.

-_If you are also proposing a solution then please make sure to elaborate on why this is an adequate solution._
+If you are also proposing a solution then please make sure to elaborate on why your solution is adequate.